fredystar200/Remote-Support-Easy-Install/README.md

 ### For Windows
 1. **Run as Administrator**:
+   - Click on the Windows button then the R button (Win+R) then type powershell

+     or

-   - Right-click PowerShell and select "Run as Administrator"
+   - Right-click PowerShell in the Windows Menu and select "Run as Administrator"

 2. **Execute this command**:
 ```powershell